|Funding for:||UK Students, EU Students|

 (Professor of Quantum Technologies)

-To apply please email a CV, and your degree results as soon as possible or the latest by 26/5/19 to the email address above.
-Note in order to qualify for this position you must have resided in the UK for three years prior to the start of the position.
-If you are from outside the UK, you may apply for a non-funded position in the group, however, you will need to have a funding source for tuition fees and living expenses.
+To apply please email a CV and your degree results to the email address above.
+Note in order to qualify for this position you must have resided in the EU for three years prior to the start of the position.
+If you are from outside the EU, you may apply for a non-funded position in the group, however, you will need to have a funding source for tuition fees and living expenses.

 Type / Role: